-A rapid increase in population and demand for private vehicles in Phnom Penh have worsened traffic flow and led to more accidents.
-Due to unreliable public transport and unsafe road characteristics in the city, people prefer driving private vehicles to walking or cycling, leading to daily traffic congestion.
-What is the best model to solve this issue?
-There is no simple, and direct answer to this question because the traffic condition involves many factors.
-We need to look at each factor.
-In this lecture, the author investigates street networks (SNs), which are a backbone of urban transport structures that organize human dynamics and traffic flow in a city.
+Abstract: A rapid increase in population and demand for private vehicles in Phnom Penh have worsened traffic flow and led to more accidents.
+Due to unreliable public transport and unsafe road conditions in the city, people prefer driving private vehicles to walking or cycling, leading to daily traffic congestion.
+What is the best model to resolve this issue?
+There is no simple or direct answer to this question as traffic conditions anywhere involve many factors.
+Each factor needs to be considered individually.
+In this lecture, the author investigates street networks (SNs) – a backbone of the urban transport structures that organize human dynamics and traffic flow in a city.
 The lecture aims to answer three simple questions: (1) What are the morphological features of SNs in Phnom Penh?
-(2) Are they vehicular-oriented SNs? and (3) Are there any implications that we could use to retrofit SNs?
-An analysis of SNs of Phnom Penh and policy adoption to retrofit SNs will also be discussed.
+(2) Are they vehicular-oriented SNs? and (3) What, if any, are the implications for plans to retrofit SNs to address traffic issues?
+An analysis of SNs in Phnom Penh will be provided and policy options to retrofit SNs will be discussed.

-Bio: Yen Yat is a Postdoc Fellow at College of Urban and Environmental Sciences, Peking University, and is also a Senior Fellow at Center for Khmer Studies.
-Yat holds two PhD degrees; one is in Public Administration from University of Science and Technology of China, and the other one is in Land Resource Management from China University of Geosciences (Wuhan).
-He won thesis and dissertation awards of excellence for both his master’s and doctoral degrees.
-Yat is also a member of the International Engineering and Technology Institute (IETI).
-Over the past five years, he has published more than 10 SCI/SSCI papers in top tier journals.
-Meanwhile, he also serves as a peer reviewer for some international peer-review journals in Sage, MDPI, and Taylor & Francis Group.
+Bio: Yen Yat is a Postdoctoral Fellow at Peking University’s College of Urban and Environmental Sciences and a Senior Fellow at the Center for Khmer Studies.
+Dr. Yat holds two PhD degrees: one in public administration from the University of Science and Technology of China and another in land resource management from China University of Geosciences (Wuhan).
+He won thesis and dissertation awards for both his Master’s and doctoral degrees.
+Dr. Yat is also a member of the International Engineering and Technology Institute (IETI).
+Over the past five years, he has published more than 10 SCI/SSCI papers in top-tier journals.
+He has served as a peer reviewer for a number of international journals, including publications associated with Sage, MDPI, and the Taylor & Francis Group.